 No, but I think that trust is so important.
 I love that.

-No, no, I think that’s just, it’s such an interesting lens because, you know, as you talk to more people who’ve had experiences with project managers, program managers, you know, not all great experiences sometimes because people in these roles are kind of just playing that one gear, right?
+Galen Low: No, I think that's just, it's such an interesting lens because, you know, as you talk to more people who've had experiences with project managers, program managers, you know, not all great experiences sometimes because people in these roles are kind of just playing that one gear, right?
 The authoritative gear.
-I’m, you know, I’m the boss, it’s, you know, it’s my neck on the line, do what I say.
+I'm, you know, I'm the boss, it's, you know, it's my neck on the line, do what I say.

-And as a result, you know, they’re not building the stress and they’re not really moving the project forward in a productive way.
-It’s just, it’s just moving ahead, you know, like kind of blindly and not with the team rallying behind it.
-It doesn’t have that strength and momentum.
+And as a result, you know, they're not building the stress and they're not really moving the project forward in a productive way.
+It's just moving ahead, you know, like kind of blindly and not with the team rallying behind it.
+It doesn't have that strength and momentum.
 So yeah, I love that.

-And, and as DPMs, you will typically be managing projects wherein you don’t have direct authority over those organizations.
-It’s cross-functional, so it’s not like people are reporting into your hierarchy.
+Dharma Mehta: And as DPMs, you will typically be managing projects wherein you don't have direct authority over those organizations.
+It's cross-functional, so it's not like people are reporting into your hierarchy.
 So you definitely have to understand that dynamic as well while working on projects and programs.

 So I just wanted to, let me just level set for our listeners first.
 So Dharma and I — we've been pulling on this thread about like the value that an enterprise program manager delivers and how the expectations of the role within a leading technology organization is a lot more than just minding the iron triangle of scope, timeline, and budget, and it's not doing it from the sidelines either.

-And actually because digital solutions are woven into every level of a digital enterprise, these programs are all so often imbued with like the pressure and urgency that comes along with any high visibility, high visibility project that is directly tied to how revenue and profitability is reported within a public company.
+And actually because digital solutions are woven into every level of a digital enterprise, these programs are all so often imbued with like the pressure and urgency that comes along with any high visibility project that is directly tied to how revenue and profitability is reported within a public company.

 So, yes, there is immense value in making sure that programs are on schedule within costs, but in a lot of ways, that's the baseline expectation, right?
 Like where the true value lies is in someone's ability to bring together these various layers of the organization, or from like engineering and the product teams to the senior leadership level and the C-suite — to take decisive action towards delivering business outcomes effectively and strategically.

-So anyways, that’s my, that’s my overall framing and rant, but to rate over, but yes, things that you’ve been talking about since we started this conversation, right?
-Where it’s bringing a lot of different types of people together, you’re dealing and you’re, you’re, you’re changing your communication and management style for different audiences.
+So anyways, that's my overall framing and rant, but to rate over, but yes, things that you've been talking about since we started this conversation, right?
+Where it's bringing a lot of different types of people together, you're dealing and you're changing your communication and management style for different audiences.
 From senior leaders to folks who are, you know, just like working on the actual technical product, writing the code, doing the testing.

 So for our listeners, I thought I'd just start out simply by asking, What in your eyes are the most important qualities for a program manager on your team to bring to the table?

-So it’s a good question and I know we briefly touched on this in our previous conversation as well.
+Dharma Mehta: So it's a good question and I know we briefly touched on this in our previous conversation as well.

 There are a few qualities that we look for and yes, what you said — iron triangle is just 20% of the job, because those are the basics.
 We could call those as prerequisites to be successful and not only in our team, but just in general in my experience over the last few years.
 I have observed that yes, that those are table stakes requirements.

 But beyond that folks in this role require a few other things.
 One of those is extreme comfort in ambiguity.
-We face situations where none of the project team members or, or cross-functional leaders know what has to, what should be done next.
-And as a, as a program manager, obviously you may or may not have the subject matter expertise, but you should be able to be first of all, comfortable in that ambiguity.
+We face situations where none of the project team members or cross-functional leaders know what has to, what should be done next.
+And as a program manager, obviously you may or may not have the subject matter expertise, but you should be able to be first of all, comfortable in that ambiguity.